 Health insurance in the United States is different than health insurance in other countries.
 For example, health insurance does not make medical care free, it just makes it less expensive.
 Another example is that each insurance company has it’s own list of doctors, hospitals, and pharmacies that it will work with.

 All F-1 and J-1 students are automatically enrolled in UMKC’s International Student Health Insurance plan.
 Click here for more information about the insurance plan and to learn how to get your Health Insurance card.

 Doctors and/or Pharmacies in Kansas City

-What if the UMKC Health Center is unable to provide the medical care that you need?
-You can find other providers that accept your Aetna health insurance.
+If the UMKC Health Center is unable to provide the medical care that you need, you can find other providers off campus that accept your UMKC student health insurance.
 UMKC does not have a pharmacy, you will need to use a pharmacy off campus to get your prescription medications.

 - Click here for more information about making a doctor’s appointment.